sionleroux/freefall/README.md

 Make sure you have [Go 1.19 or later](https://go.dev/) to contribute to the game

-To build the game yourself, run: `go build .` it will produce an ebitengine-nokiajam-template file and on Windows ebitengine-nokiajam-template.exe.
+To build the game yourself, run: `go build .` it will produce an freefall file and on Windows freefall.exe.

-To run the tests, run: `go test ./...` but there are no tests yet.
+To run the tests, run: `go test ./...` assuming there even are any.

 The project has a very simple, flat structure, the first place to start looking is the main.go file.